tarunbatra/tarunbatra.github.io/source/_posts/Deploy-your-website-on-IPFS-Why-and-How.md

 ![ENS records for tbking.eth][ens-records-image]

-I bought the domain `tbking.eth` and pointed it to the IPFS content of this site.
-It still needs to be updated every time I change the contents of my website.
-I'm not sure if there's any way to automate this yet.
-However, as of now, Fleek is working on ENS domains integration.
-I'll update here once that's out.
-If you know another way, let me know in the comments.
+I bought the domain `tbking.eth` and pointed it to the IPFS CID of this site.
+With changing content, the resolver record of the domain also needs to be updated every time to point at the new CID.
+Good thing is, Fleek has [recently][fleek-ens-release-link] integrated ENS.
+You can set Fleek as a controller for the domain and they will update the record automatically on each deploy.

+Sweet!
 This was it.
 IPFS is perfect as the storage layer of the `Web 3.0`.
-Try for yourself, and if you liked this blog, share it and maybe pin it! :)
+Try for yourself, and if you liked this blog, share it, and maybe pin it! :)

 [tbking-eth-link]: http://tbking.eth.link
 [hosting-anchor-link]: #Hosting-on-IPFS